passff/passff/README.md

 ### Troubleshooting

 #### I use an old version of Firefox and I have weird behaviours
-PassFF is developed for the last version of **Firefox** (version 59 as of April 2018).
+PassFF is developed for the [last version of **Firefox**](https://en.wikipedia.org/wiki/Firefox_version_history#Current_and_future_releases).
-PassFF should also work on previous versions above Firefox 48, which introduced stable support for [WebExtensions](https://blog.mozilla.org/addons/2016/04/29/webextensions-in-firefox-48/).
+PassFF should also work on previous versions above Firefox 50, which introduced [*native messaging*](https://blog.mozilla.org/addons/2016/08/25/webextensions-in-firefox-50/) for WebExtensions.
-However, with Firefox's API transition, PassFF might behave strangely on these old versions.
+However, HTTP authentication is available from Firefox 54 onwards.

 #### Nothing happens when I click on a password and select an action
 #### PassFF does not prompt me for the passphrase